toffer/minecloud-ami/README.md

 2. **Import a Key Pair using the [AWS Web console](https://console.aws.amazon.com/).**

+	On the local command line generate an SSH key called `MinecraftEC2`.

+	    $ ssh-keygen

-    Upload a SSH public key called `MinecraftEC2.pub`.
-The `build-ami.py` script will expect the private key to be called `MinecraftEC2` and to be located in your `$HOME/.ssh` directory.
+    Upload the public key `MinecraftEC2.pub` to AWS.
+The `build-ami.py` script will expect the private key `MinecraftEC2` to be located in your `$HOME/.ssh` directory.

 3. **Create a Security Group using the [AWS Web console](https://console.aws.amazon.com/).**